accordproject/cicero-template-library/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

 Help us keep the Accord Project open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read and follow our [Code of Conduct][contribute.coc].

 ## <a name="requests"></a> Questions, Bugs, Features